 14. Audio Books – Reading By Listening

 Never have time to read those books, like Dante’s Inferno, you’ve always meant to read?
-Obviously, you can’t actually read while driving; that would be dangerous and may be illegal.
+You can’t actually read while driving; that would be dangerous and may be illegal.
 But now you can have those books read to you!
 Yes, you can download and listen to thousands of books.

-Download books for free at Project Gutenberg.
-Or, if you’re an Amazon junkie, you can head over there and sign up for Audible to get your book fix.
-Either way, your set for the drive.
-Depending on how long you will be on the road, you could work your way through the whole set of “The Adventures of Sherlock Holmes,” by Artur Conan Doyle!
+There are many places you can find audiobooks.
+I like listening on Audible.
+With Premium Plus subscription, you choose a new book each month for just $14.95.
+Depending on how long you will be on the road, you could work your way through the whole set of “The Adventures of Sherlock Holmes” by Arthur Conan Doyle!

 15. Catch Up With Friends and Loved Ones